 Are you tired, depressed, cold or irritable, and do you experience swollen joints and poor memory?
 Maybe you are having difficulty losing weight, even though you have tried everything.
-Do you have high cholesterol, high blood pressure, muscle cramps or difficulty swallowing?
+Is your cholesterol and blood pressure trending upward?
+Do you have muscle cramps or difficulty swallowing?
 If so, you need to have your thyroid checked, as these symptoms may indicate low thyroid production or hypothyroidism.

 Your thyroid gland controls how quickly the body uses energy, makes protein and works with the sex hormones, adrenal glands and neurotransmitters (blood chemistry that affects our moods, mental function, and physical well-being).